← All Resources

 Albumin3.5–5.5 g/dLLow values may indicate liver disease or malnutrition

-ALT is the most liver-specific of these enzymes.
-Mildly elevated ALT (56–100 U/L) is extremely common and is frequently caused by nonalcoholic fatty liver disease (NAFLD), which affects an estimated 25–30% of American adults according to research published in the journal Hepatology.
-Other common causes include certain medications (statins, acetaminophen, antibiotics), alcohol, and intense exercise.
+ALT is the most liver-specific enzyme on the panel, and it's also the one I see flagged most often in people who are otherwise healthy.
+Mildly elevated ALT (56–100 U/L) is extremely common, and the most frequent cause is nonalcoholic fatty liver disease (NAFLD), which affects an estimated 25–30% of American adults per research in the journal Hepatology.
+Other everyday causes: certain medications (statins, acetaminophen, antibiotics), alcohol, and even a hard workout the day before your blood draw.

-A single mildly elevated reading is not cause for alarm but should be monitored.
-Persistently elevated liver enzymes or values more than 2–3 times the upper limit of normal warrant further investigation, potentially including imaging (ultrasound) and additional lab work.
+Don't panic over a single mildly elevated reading.
+It should be monitored, sure.
+But persistently elevated liver enzymes or values more than 2–3 times the upper limit of normal — that's when your doctor will want to dig deeper with imaging or additional labs.

 Kidney Function